MeqdadDev/solid-principles/python/README.md

 Mohammad: Interesting!
 I will do my best to apply that.
 Thanks uncle.

+Uncle Clean: Habibi teslam. (a greeting word in Arabic)

 After reviewing different examples, Mohammad changed his codebase to the following one: (_Added SMSAuthorizer and created an object in debit card class_)

 ```python